ryzhyk/cocoon/README.md

 SDN application that manages network switches via the southbound interface (we currently support P4).

+For more information about Cocoon, see the [NSDI'17 paper](http://ryzhyk.net/publications/Ryzhyk_BCJSTV_17.pdf).

 # Installation

 Install the [Haskell Platform](https://www.haskell.org/platform/).